 It works though.
 Probably because it cleverly portrays things in a 'just believable' way.
-The mysterious and anonymous ConSec corporation, much like the one in Douglas Trubull's "Brainstorm" seems believable.
+The mysterious and anonymous ConSec corporation, much like the one in Douglas Trumbull's "Brainstorm" seems believable.
 The filmmakers couldn't have chosen a better 'bad scanner' than Michael Ironside, who gives the performance of his career, complete with old black and white lab footage of his attempts to drill into his own head "to let the voices out".
-The unusual choice of the quirky British actor Partrick McGoohan (of "Prisoner" fame) for Dr Paul Ruth also is to be applauded.
+The unusual choice of the quirky British actor Partrick McGoohan (of "Prisoner" fame) for Dr Paul Ruth is also genius.

 An unusual, dark, brooding horror/sci-fi/thriller from Cronenberg.
 A legendary cult classic that, for once, is actually better than the legend that surrounds it.